datacarpentry/astronomy-python/_episodes/04-motion.md

 ## Summary

-In this episode, we re-loaded the Gaia data we saved from a previous query.
+In this episode, we re-loaded the transformed Gaia data we saved from a previous query.

-We transformed the coordinates and proper motion from ICRS to a frame aligned with the orbit of GD-1, and stored the results in a Pandas `DataFrame`.

-Then we replicated the selection process from the Price-Whelan and Bonaca paper:
+Then we prototyped the selection process from the Price-Whelan and Bonaca paper locally using data that we had already downloaded.:

 * We selected stars near the centerline of GD-1 and made a scatter plot of their proper motion.